HMS Venomous: June–December 1940

 Venomous was released from operations related to the Battle of France on 7 June 1940 and reassigned to convoy defence and anti-invasion patrols in the North Sea, which she conducted through August 1940.
 She and the destroyer Wivern were escorting Convoy FN 19 off Great Yarmouth on 11 June 1940 when they came under attack by six German aircraft, but she used skilful manoeuvring to avoid damage.
 In September 1940, she and Wild Swan patrolled off Boulogne, and on the night of 13–14 September 1940 they and the destroyer Malcolm bombarded German positions there.

 In October 1940, Venomous was transferred to the Western Approaches for convoy escort duty.
 On 13 November 1940, she began a voyage to Gibraltar as part of the screen of the aircraft carrier Argus as she deployed to the Mediterranean to transport aircraft to Malta in Operation White.

-On 18 December 1940, Venomous arrived at Derry (also called Londonderry), Northern Ireland, to become part of the 1st Escort Group.
+On 18 December 1940, Venomous arrived at Derry, Northern Ireland, to become part of the 1st Escort Group.
 She was operating as part of the escort for Convoy HX 96 when she struck a mine in Liverpool Bay on 31 December 1940 and suffered serious damage, forcing to her to undergo repairs that were not complete until February 1941.

 1941

-Her repairs complete, Venomous was back in service with the 1st Escort Group at Londonderry in February 1941 to continue convoy escort work in the Western Approaches.
+Her repairs complete, Venomous was back in service with the 1st Escort Group at Derry in February 1941 to continue convoy escort work in the Western Approaches.
 In April 1941 she collided with the submarine H31 and required two weeks of repairs before returning to service in May 1941.
-She was escorting Convoy OB 343 off Iceland in July 1941 when she was forced to detach and return to Londonderry for repairs to her propulsion machinery, which lasted until September 1941.
+She was escorting Convoy OB 343 off Iceland in July 1941 when she was forced to detach and return to Derry for repairs to her propulsion machinery, which lasted until September 1941.
 She returned to her escort group and was part of the escort of Convoy ONS 21 in October 1941.
 In November 1941 she was escorting Convoy OS 35 when she collided with the destroyer leader Keppel.
 She was withdrawn from service and in December 1941 work began at Greenock, Scotland, both to repair her and convert her into a long-range escort, as well as to install Type 271 surface warning radar.